kentontroy/cloudera_csa_demo/README.md

 ## Use SQL Stream Builder (SSB)

+Kafka can serve as a Data Provider using a topic as the source for an SSB table.
 Login to the browser-based Console at port 8000.
 Wizards in SSB can automate the creation of the DDL in Flink:
 ```